Daria1810/WarCardGame/README.md

 # WarCardGame
-java war card game using objects and enums
+java war card game using objects, enums and the Comparable interface